Uniform K-stability of polarized spherical varieties: Background on K-stability

 The polarized variety \(\polVar\) is called \emph{\(\group\)-uniformly K-stable} if there exists a positive constant \(\varepsilon >0\) such that for all \(\group\)-equivariant test configurations,

-In other words and up to base changes, on the right hand side, instead of the \(\JNA\) of the test configuration, we consider the infimum of \(\JNA\) over all test configurations with \((\group\times\bbC^*)\)-isomorphic polarized total space but different projections to \(\bbC\).
+In other words and up to base changes, on the right-hand side, instead of the \(\JNA\) of the test configuration, we consider the infimum of \(\JNA\) over all test configurations with \((\group\times\bbC^*)\)-isomorphic polarized total space but different projections to \(\bbC\).